-To introduce students to various types of detectors used to measure high-energy (ionizing) radiations, the electronic systems used to count and measure high-energy radiations, and the general properties of radiation detection systems.
+To introduce students to various types of detectors used to measure highenergy (ionizing) radiations, the electronic systems used to count and measure high-energy radiations, and the general properties of radiation detection systems.

-CO Number CO Statement Knowledge Level CO1 How to detect and measure radiation fields and various types of radiation (alpha, beta, gamma, and neutron) emitted from radioactive materials or produced by machines. КЗ CO2 Function of scintillation detectors and methods of its detection And discuss about semiconductors detectors, Radiographic and Radiochromic Films and TLD reader Detection Process and its characteristics Recent advances radiation detection principles and its method K6 CO3 To understand and analyze the concept the Dosimetric instruments, Medial Application and calibration and maintenance of dosimeters K6 CO4 Explain about the protection instruments for X-ray, Photon, Electron, neutron and contamination instruments.
-K5 CO5 Describe about the nuclear medicine instruments K5
+CO CO Statement Knowledge Number Level CO1 How to detect and measure radiation fields and K3 various types of radiation (alpha, beta, gamma, and neutron) emitted from radioactive materials or produced by machines.
+CO2 Function of scintillation detectors and methods of K6 its detection and discuss about semiconductors detectors, Radiographic and Radiochromic Films and TLD reader Detection Process and its characteristics.
+CO3 To understand and analyze the concept the K6 Dosimetric instruments, Medial Application and calibration and maintenance of dosimeters CO4 Explain about the protection instruments for X-ray, K5 Photon, Electron, neutron and contamination instruments.
+CO5 Describe about the nuclear medicine instruments K5